saiema/ICEBAR/README.md

 ./icebar-run.sh --run-A4F
 ```

-## Running ARepair experiments (given a model and 4 test suites, run ARepair once per test suite).
+## Running ARepair experiments

+Given a model and 4 test suites, run ARepair once per test suite.
 The used test suites are an automatic generated one (using AUnit), and three randomly generated test suites.

 ### Running ARepair on ARepair's benchmark
 ```